 Only one man has ever cried for me.
 And no, it wasn’t my dad.
 Yes, he spanked me a couple of times but I don’t remember that.
 All I remember is that he taught me, nurtured me, loved me.
-He hugged me, cared for me and kissed my tears away.
+He hugged me, cared for me, and kissed my tears away.

 I couldn’t believe that he was the same man who forced me to eat all the food from the plate.
 The man who helped me look for that mango seedling for a tree-planting project.
-The man who forced himself to stay awake so I could watch my late night shows.
-The man who spent his monthly ‘pension’ on our Jollibee kiddie meals and never asked for more than a bite from our burgers.
-The man who told me great stories of his youth.
-The man who sang “Sonny Boy”.
-The man who shouted “Telepono!” every time the phone rang.
-The man who smiled in his sleep.
-And most of all, the man who cried when my parents tried to take me away from him.
+The man who forced himself to stay awake so I could watch my late-night shows.
+He was the man who spent his monthly ‘pension’ on our Jollibee kiddie meals.
+Yet, he never asked for more than a bite from our burgers.
+Moreover, he was the man who told me great stories of his youth.
+Of how fun and happy his life was.

-Now I do the crying for him.
+Now, I do the crying for him.
 The greatest man who ever lived.

-For I know that he’s smiling now.
+I know that he’s smiling now.
 Looking down at me and everyone else he loved so dearly.